-The number of influenza cases notified to the Department of Health slightly decreased to 62 cases in the past week (Figure 4).
+The number of influenza cases notified to the Department of Health was stable in the past week (Figure 4).

 Figure 4.
 Number of influenza notifications in WA by week, 2018 to 2023 YTD

 Note: This graph is a count of all influenza notifications by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 The seasonal threshold defines a value above which may indicate seasonal influenza activity.
 The threshold value is calculated based on analysis of inter-seasonal influenza data from 2015 to 2018.